How to Find a Good Patent Attorney: A Comprehensive Guide

 Where Do I Find a Good Patent Lawyer?

 There are many online sources to find a good patent lawyer today.
-First, search dependable websites, such as >UpCounsel, utilizing the particular parameters you have laid out in addition to your geographic space.
+First, search dependable websites such as UpCounsel, using the specific parameters you have set, along with your geographic location.
 Choose search parameters such as enterprise as the subject and scroll down to find intellectual property.
 Choose a subcategory to specify additional needs.
 After obtaining information on certified attorneys, do a Google search on every one of them.
 Search for clues to the patent lawyer's reputation, quotes to the press, previous clients, any agency reprimands, ratings from various websites, etc., to give you a better feel for their work.

 What Is an Initial Interview for a Patent Lawyer?